ricky8k/Simple-Cross-Product-Calculator/README.md

 You will need:
 - Python 3.9.2 or later

-Download `Simple.Cross-Product.Calculator.v.0.X.X.py` from the latest releases tab.
+Download `Simple.Cross-Product.Calculator.py` from the Releases tab.
 Run/open to start the script.

 File was tested only with Microsoft Windows, may or may not work with Linux-based distros.